braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/guidelines_and_tips.md

 ### Updates

-- send updates of new or improved features to all of your users.
+- Send updates of new or improved features to all of your users.
 - Updating users on new features is also a re-engagement tool because it reminds lapsing users of your app's value.
 - If your feature requires an explanation or demo, include a link in the message.
 Here's an example by Allrecipes.com: